 Avoid weekends and national holidays as the site is very busy.

-LocationAurangabad District, Maharashtra State, India
+LocationAurangabad District, Maharashtra State, India, Asia

 Ajanta Caves were cut into the mountainside in two distinct phases: 2nd century B.C. and 650 A.D.